 Where Do We Stand On Prosthetics?

 A mother’s foot is amputated as a consequence of PAD.
 On the other side of town, a veteran is coping with emotional effects of prosthetic life following an above-knee amputation.
 In a violent assault, a young man’s artistic hand was crushed.
 With a fist full of wires and endurance, the artist is now able to draw again.

 Imagine having to concentrate on the placement of each step.
 You mentally coordinate every muscle and ligament required for balance.
 The act of walking becomes a test of endurance.
 Eating breakfast depends less on what you might have a taste for, and more on how long you can stand.
 With a positive attitude and recognition of limitation, you cope.
 But then comes the news that amputation is necessary.

 For any patient, news that a limb needs to be removed is met with a flood of emotions.
 There is denial that the procedure is necessary.
 This might be followed by embarrassment over perceived disfigurement.
 There is anxiety about how to carry out daily functions.
 And, of course, there is pain during rehabilitation.
-You may also experience loss of self-esteem, loss of self-confidence, fear of rejection.
+You may also experience loss of self-esteem, loss of self-confidence, fear of social rejection.
 There may be questions about your body image.
 And there are financial hurdles.

 In the United States, about 30,000–40,000 amputations occur each year.
 In 2005, there were an estimated 1.6 million individuals living with the loss of a limb; by 2050, this figure is expected to rise to 3.6 million.—Medscape